Rollbit vs Stake

 That is a big advantage.

-Because a good comparison page should never ask the reader to overthink the weaker side into a tie.
+A good comparison page should never ask the reader to overthink the weaker side into a tie.

-If one casino needs more explanation, more caveats, and a narrower user profile to justify it, that casino is not winning the comparison.
+If one casino needs more explanation, more caveats and a narrower user profile to justify it, that casino is not winning the comparison.

 That is the situation here.

-Where Rollbit still has a case
+Where Rollbit Still Has a Case

 Rollbit is not irrelevant in this matchup.